 danideangeli@live.com

-Abstract : Migration has an important impact on the transmission of pathogens around the world since migrants can introduce pathogens to new areas and hosts.
-Hence, migratory birds can disperse pathogens thought their routes.
-Indeed, one of the most prevalent, diverse and important bird pathogens are haemosporidian parasites.
-South America is a perfect model to investigate the role of migration and parasite dispersal as it holds a great richness of resident and migratory birds(~3500 species).
-Considering this, we hypothesize that (1) migratory birds spread parasite lineages along their routes, and (2) localities crossed by more migratory routes have greater prevalence and richness of haemosporidian.
-For the first hypothesis, we tested whether parasite lineages found (i) only in migratory birds, (ii) in both migrants and residents, and (ii) only in residents, differ in their frequency of occurrence among localities.
-For the second hypothesis, we tested for a relationship among localities between the overall local haemosporidian parasite richness and prevalence, and the proportion of migratory birds individuals passing through a locality.
-To this end, we used a 13200 birds plus data from MalAvi database and used Bayesian multi-level models and mixed models to test difference in parasites lineage compared to the migratory status of their host .
-Our results illustrate parasites shared by resident and migratory species are the most widespread, confirming the importance of migration in parasite dispersal.
+Abstract : Migration has an important impact on the transmission of pathogens around the world. .
+Migratory birds may disperse pathogens thought their routes, and may introduce pathogens to new areas and hosts.
+One of the most prevalent, diverse and, important bird pathogens are haemosporidian parasites.
+South America is an ideal model to investigate the role of migration and parasite dispersal as it holds a great richness of both resident and migratory birds(~3500 species).
+Here, we hypothesize that (1) migratory birds spread parasite lineages along their routes, and (2) localities crossed by more migratory routes have greater prevalence and richness of haemosporidian.
+For the first hypothesis, we tested whether parasite lineages found (i) only in migratory birds, (ii) in both migrants and residents, and (ii) only in residents, differ in their frequencies of occurrence among localities.
+For the second hypothesis, we tested for a relationship among localities between the overall local haemosporidian parasite richness and prevalence, and the proportion of migratory bird individuals passing through a locality.
+To this end, we used a 13200 bird data from MalAvi database and used Bayesian multi-level models and mixed models to test difference in parasite lineages compared to the migratory status of their host .
+Our results illustrate parasites shared by resident and migratory species are the most widespread, pointing to the importance of migration in parasite dispersal.
 However, we observed no relation for parasite richness and a negative relation for prevalence per bird species and the proportion of migrants.
 Therefore, we show that parasites can be dispersed thought bird migration, but it does not raise local prevalence and richness of avian haemosporidian parasites.

 1.Introduction